excalibur487/excalibur487.github.io/_pages/about.md

 ======
 In Summer 2025, I was an undergraduate research assistant in the Computer Architecture and Security Lab at Northwestern University.
 There, I built tooling to evaluate commercial quantum devices using an information-per-dollar metric.

-Before that, I completed an independent study in communication complexity at NC State streaming models and sketching algorithms, and implementing them in C.
+Before that, I completed an independent study in communication complexity at NC State where I studied streaming models and sketching algorithms, and implementing them in C.

 Teaching
 ======